-Each elected municipality shall be represented by its chief elected official or their designee.
-The terms of office of the elected municipalities shall be three-years, except, in the initial implementation phase, for six members who will have one four year term (as specified in the Updated MPO Membership election Process, dated 6/30/11).
-The 101 municipalities of the Boston Region will elect the elected municipalities.
+Each elected municipality shall be represented by its chief executive officer or their designee.
+The terms of office of the elected municipalities shall be threeyears as specified in the 2022 Boston Region Municipal Election Procedures.
+The 97 municipalities of the Boston Region will elect the elected municipalities.
 Permanent member entities of the MPO are not eligible to run for an elected membership.